fromcoaltogold/fromcoaltogold/README.md

 **Going from raw potential to refined value.**

-FROM COAL TO GOLD is a community focused on personal growth, transformation, and helping people improve their lives from where they are to where they want to be.
-It represents the journey of turning raw potential into refined value through mindset, learning, discipline, and consistency.
+FROM COAL TO GOLD is a community dedicated to personal growth and transformation, helping people improve their lives from where they are to where they want to be.
+It represents the journey of turning raw potential into refined value through the right mindset, continuous learning, discipline, and consistency.

 ## 🌍 About